ISP Teacher Role Profile

 - Know and understand how to assess the relevant subject and curriculum areas, including internal and external assessment requirements

-- Make use of formative and summative assessment to secure pupils’ progress
+- Make use of formative and summative assessment to secure students’ progress

 - Use relevant data to monitor progress, set targets, and plan subsequent lessons